ray-project/ray/doc/source/tune.rst

 For more information, check out:

+  * :ref:`Tune in 60 Seconds <tune-60-seconds>`: A quick overview of Tune and its key concepts.
   * :ref:`Tune Guides and Examples <tune-guides-overview>`: Examples, Tutorials, and Guides for how to use Tune.
   * `Code <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__: GitHub repository for Tune.